kekeedme/kekeedme.github.io/projects/quantumdynamics/unitary_evol.md

 The wavefunction in the Schrodinger equation is a complex quantity.
 The equation itself is linear.
-The wavefunction can be viewed as a complex vector defined on a complex vector space equipped with an inner product (which gives us the norm of the wavefunction i.e the probability density associated with the wavefunction).
+The wavefunction can be viewed as a complex vector defined on a complex vector space equipped with an inner product (which gives us the norm of the wavefunction i.e the [probability density](SchrodingerEQ.md) associated with the wavefunction).
 In addition, the wavefunction is a time-evolving quantity.
-Suppose the wavefunction,$|\Psi(r,t)\rangle$, has a given norm at $t=0$ on the entire subspace over which it is defined.
+Suppose the wavefunction $|\Psi(r,t)\rangle$ has a given norm at $t=0$ on the entire subspace over which it is defined.
 Then it must retain the same norm at a later time $t$.(I have a demonstration of this [here](../Miscellaneous/slides/Prob_densisty_current_momentum.pdf))
 We can define an operator, $\hat{U}(t,t_0)$, which acts on the wavefunction at $t_0$, and returns the wavefunction at a later time $t$: